-At date of application to the Public Utilities Commission of OH (PUCO)
+The eligibility start date is based on the month of application submission to the Public Utilities Commission of Ohio (PUCO).

-The Solar Alternative Compliance Payment (SACP) is the penalty price, that power providers must pay per SREC if they are unable to file the required number of SRECs at the end of the compliance period.
-The OH SACP is set at $300 per SREC for 2013, declining at $50 bi-annually to a minimum of $50 in 2024.
+The Solar Alternative Compliance Payment (SACP) is the penalty price that electricity suppliers must pay per SREC if they fail to file the required number of SRECs by the end of each compliance period.
+The OH SACP is set at $300 per SREC for 2013, declining by $50 bi-annually to a minimum of $50 in 2024.